The Ultimate Siargao Travel Guide

 Phone: 0905 612 2117

-This resort in the northern part of the island is best known for its proximity to the sea.
+This resort in the island’s northern part is best known for its proximity to the sea.
 It is far from the surfing destinations in the southern part of the island.
-But if you’re in Siargao for a staycation, you will be glad to book a room here at White Sands Paradise Beach Resort.
-For as low as Php 1,130 (via Agoda), you can have a relaxing swim on the nearby beach, or maybe rent a motorbike for a small adventure.
+But if you’re in Siargao for a staycation, you will gladly book a room here at White Sands Paradise Beach Resort.
+For as low as Php 1,130 (via Agoda), you can relax on the nearby beach or rent a motorbike for a small adventure.

 Buddha’s Surf Resort (hotel review)